StratusLab/stratuslab.github.com/_posts/2012-12-03-docs-image-use-and-creation.md

 pitfalls along the way.
 Keep in mind the following points:

 * Images must support the StratusLab contextualization scheme
-* Unsure DHCP network configuration (and turn off udev persistent net rules)
+* Ensure DHCP network configuration (and turn off udev persistent net rules)
 * All private information (keys, passwords, etc.) must be removed
 * Remote access must only be via SSH, not password